Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-which follow from the equations of motion for the {\it zweibein} $e_{\alpha}^{\;\;a}$ and the gravitino $\chi_{\alpha}$ respectively.
-Invariance under Weyl and super-Weyl transformations imply that
+following from the equations of motion of the non-dynamical zweibein~$e_{\alpha}^{\;\;a}$ and gravitino~$\chi_{\alpha}$ fields respectively.
+Moreover, invariance under Weyl and super-Weyl transformations imply that

-We are going to study the free closed superstring.
-As for the bosonic string, the world-sheet is a cylinder parametrized by the coordinates $-\infty<\tau<\infty$ and $0\leq\sigma< \pi$.
-After Wick rotating these coordinates and conformally mapping the cylinder into the punctured complex plane ${\bf C}^{*}$, the action becomes
+Let us study the free closed superstring.
+As in the bosonic case, the world-sheet is a cylinder parametrized by~$-\infty<\tau<\infty$ and $0\leq\sigma< \pi$.
+After Wick rotating these coordinates and conformally mapping the cylinder onto the punctured complex plane $\mathbb{C}^{*}$, the action becomes